Hoist up the Sloop...

 USS Ranger

-John Paul Jones gave up command of Ranger to command the refurbished prize, Bonhomme Richard.
-He left his first officer, Lieutenant Simpson, in command.
-Ranger left Brest on the 21st of August, arriving at Portsmouth, New Hampshire on the 15th of October with three prizes taken in the Atlantic.
-The sloop sailed from Portsmouth on the 24th of February 1779 and joined the Continental Navy ships, Queen of France and Warren, in preying on British shipping in the North Atlantic.
-Seven prizes were captured early in April and brought safely into port for sale.
-On the 18th of June, Ranger was underway again with Providence and Queen of France, capturing two Jamaicamen in July and nine more vessels off the Grand Banks of Newfoundland.
-Of the 11 prizes, three were recaptured, but the remaining eight, with their cargoes, were worth over a million dollars when sold in Boston.
-These attacks on British merchantmen by Ranger and other sloops of war went a long way in funding US efforts and demoralizing British mercantile interests, ultimately causing them to pressure Parliament to come to terms.
-But Ranger's fate would be ignominious.
+On June 18, Ranger set out again with Providence and Queen of France, capturing two Jamaican ships in July and nine more vessels off the Grand Banks of Newfoundland.
+Of the 11 prizes, three were recaptured, but the remaining eight, along with their cargoes, were worth over a million dollars when sold in Boston.
+These attacks on British merchantmen by Ranger and other sloops of war greatly contributed to funding U.S. efforts and undermining British mercantile interests, ultimately pressuring Parliament to respond.
+However, Ranger's fate would be disgraceful.

 Sloop o War USS Providence |